Pajamaman/jquery.tabbler/README.md

 ### To do

 * Add alternate animation effects, such as slide in from the left or right, or fade in and out
-* Add option to loop through the tabs like a slideshow
+* Add methods to pause the play() method or to advance manually